utk-cs340-fall24/students/hcrettol.md

 # Hello!
 My name is Harrison Crettol

 ## ABOUT ME
+* I am born and raised in Knoxville.
+* I transfered to UTK last year after graduating from Pellissippi.
 * My netid is **hcrettol** and my github username is **harrisoncrettol**
 * My major is Computer Science.
 I am interested in AI development and research.
-My favorite languages and frameworks include:
+* My favorite languages and frameworks include:
 1. Python
 1. Tensorflow
 1. SQL